benjamindkilleen/artifice/LOG.md

   registered gradients.
 * In `lay`, make sure each layer is totally working by building a simple model, just the identity function is fine.
 After that, should be good to go.

+## July 26, 2019: Timing the sparse net (actual)
+I used the 500x500 disk images with 10000 images, batch size of 4, on GPU.
+(No caching.)
+I ran 3 epochs, no augmentation or anything.
+Fully labeled.
+* eager ProxyUNet:
+* eager SparseUNet:
+* patient ProxyUNet:
+* patient SparseUNet: 372, 262, 256

+Changing the `block_length` for interleave didn't have much effect.
+Still hitting bottlenecks:
+* patient SparseUNet, double block_length: 380s

+There are some notable bottlenecks which I'm not sure where they could be coming from.
+Might want to tweak the data generation settings?
+Also need to consider using variables for sparse scatter.

+Todo, in no particular order
+* migrating weights between sparse/dense UNet implementations.
+In theory, if we load by weight name, these should be compatible, but we have to make sure that using different layers doesn't result in different weight names.
+Could be a headache.
+* CPU implementations of reduce_mask, etc. Can largely grab implementations from `sparse_conv_libs.py` directly.
+Should just make prediction easier.
+* Multiscale tracking code, using the output at each level.